About the audits

 The department determines the period between audits based on the risk assessment.
 For example, the department may require a subsequent audit for a lesser period than five years where:

-- the GTO has been newly established and recognised, the department may require the GTO to undertake a subsequent audit within 12 months of its commencing operations to ensure that its quality arrangements have been fully implemented in its operations
+- the GTO has been newly established and recognised, so the department may require the GTO to undertake a subsequent audit within 12 months of its commencing operations to ensure that its quality arrangements have been fully implemented in its operations

 In addition, GTOs must undertake a self-assessment audit by 31 December each year and submit a self-assessment report by 31 January of the following year.